januzgi/Jyunioni/app/src/main/README.md

 }
 ```

+4. Once you have set up your new project in Android Studio, have synced the gradle succesfully and have the classes locally in your machine, you can copypaste the Jyunioni classes, folders and the manifest.

+**Put:**
+* all folders and their content from Jyunioni-app/app/src/main/res/ into `/MyApplication/app/src/main/res`.
+This means you can delete all the default folders in `res/` before copypasting the Jyunioni repository `res/` folders.
+* .java classes into `/MyApplication/app/src/main/java/com/example/android/myapplication/`
+* AndroidManifest.xml into `/MyApplication/app/src/main/`

+You need to update the package name from `com.example.android.jyunioni` to `com.example.android.MyApplication` in various lines in **AndroidManifest.xml**.
+You also need to update every .java file package declaration to `package com.example.android.myapplication;`.
+These declarations are also at some parts of the code, so just follow the red error indicators.

 5. The app uses Google's Firebase and its database for the real-time chat.
+With this tutorial you will get the "google-services.json" file needed to sync the gradle succesfully.
 To get using Firebase in the app yourself, see this [guide](https://codelabs.developers.google.com/codelabs/firebase-android/#0 "Firebase real-time chat in Android guide").

 Happy coding!🎉🔥